qqqlab/madflight/readme.md

 - Development board:
   - RP2040 (e.g. Raspberry Pi Pico)
   - or ESP32 (e.g. Espressiv DevKitC)
-  - or STM32 (e.g. Black Pill or a flight controller)
+  - or STM32 (e.g. Black Pill or a commercial flight controller)
 - SPI IMU sensor (BMI270, MPU9250, MP6500, or MPU6000), if not available then use an I2C IMU sensor (MPU6050 or MPU9150)
 - RC Receiver: ELRS, CRSF, SBUS, DMSX, or PPM
 - BEC or DC-DC converter to power your board from a battery